apache/nuttx-apps/README.txt

   There is a base class that defines an add-on application and an interface that supports incorporation of new application.
-The only application that is provided is NxConsole.
+The only application that is provided is NxTerm.
 This is an  NSH session running in a window.
 You should be able to select the NX icon in the start menu and create as many NSH sessions in windows as you want. (keybard input still comes through serial).